 Carmel is a larger medium-sized city located in the state of Indiana.
-With a population of 101,068 people and 14 constituent neighborhoods, Carmel is the eighth largest community in Indiana.
+With a population of 100,777 people and 19 constituent neighborhoods, Carmel is the fifth largest community in Indiana.

 Carmel home prices are not only among the most expensive in Indiana, but Carmel real estate also consistently ranks among the most expensive in America.

 Also of interest is that Carmel has more people living here who work in computers and math than 95% of the places in the US.